Shruti-Sameeksha-Pradhan/start-demo/README.md

 # start-demo
-This is my first git repositry.
+This is my first git repository.
 <br>
 I will learn something new everyday.